audibleblink/docker-htpc/README.md

 ## Setup

+1. Substitute all the variables in `docker-compose` with your information.

-To set up all the containers, just run:
+2. To set up all the containers, just run:

 ```sh
 docker-compose up -d